Bag0niku/Cab-Investments/README.md

 # Cab-Investments
-A Data Glacier Intrnship Machine Learning Projcet.
-Initial Cab Data was provided by Data Glacier.
+A Data Glacier Internship Machine Learning Project.
+Initial Cab Data and project parameters were provided by Data Glacier.

 ## The Client